 You see, 3 years of DIY had left our garage floors looking a little worse for wear…

 Several months ago, hubby had asked me to find a garage floor coating product to turn our nightmare floor into a respectable shop to work in.
 This space is the center of our DIY world.
 It’s a garage filled with hopes, creativity, and a whole ‘lotta sawdust.
 We needed a product that was beautiful but wouldn’t reflect the sun in our eyes while working on the table-saw.
-I didn’t think I would find a product that would hit all of the criteria we needed until I found this:
+After months of searching for a product that would hit all of our criteria, I found this:

-We chose BEHR PREMIUM® GRANITE GRIP™ for a few reasons:
+We chose BEHR Premium Granite Grip for a few reasons: